krazylek/bloomsky-prometheus-exporter/README.md

 ## Install

-Clone repo, or try installing it with npm:
+Clone the repo, or install it with npm:

 ```
 npm install -g https://github.com/krazylek/bloomsky-prometheus-exporter